Ammunition column

 An Ammunition Column was a support echelon of a British or Dominion brigade or division during the First World War and consisted of dedicated military vehicles carrying artillery and small arms ammunition for the combatant unit to which the column belonged, generally an Artillery Brigade or a Divisional Artillery.

-Thus the Ammunition Columns of a division, formed of the brigades of field artillery, carry reserve ammunition for the guns, the machine guns of the infantry and the rifles of all arms.
+Thus, the Ammunition Columns of a division, formed of the brigades of field artillery, carry reserve ammunition for the guns, the machine guns of the infantry and the rifles of all arms.
 Generally speaking, the Brigade Ammunition Column of the Artillery Brigades furnishes ammunition for its own batteries and for one of the brigades of infantry, and each is supported by a Divisional Artillery.

-From the start of World War I, as they were 'newly' established, BEF/Dominion 'Infantry’ Divisions came to be assigned a 'Divisional Artillery' of three Field Artillery Brigades and one (Field) Howitzer Brigade, each Brigade having four batteries and a ‘Brigade Ammunition Column’.
-The British Army Divisional Artillery pre WW1 included an additional Heavy 60-pounder Battery.
-A Cavalry Division had two Horse Artillery Brigades each with 12 × 13-pdr Guns.
-As warfare progressed and the tank was introduced the demands of ammunition supply to armoured formations called for the development of like structures.
+From the start of World War I, as they were newly established, BEF/Dominion Infantry Divisions came to be assigned a Divisional Artillery of three Field Artillery Brigades and one (Field) Howitzer Brigade, each Brigade having four batteries and a ‘Brigade Ammunition Column’.
+The British Army Divisional Artillery pre-WW1 included an additional Heavy 60-Pounder Battery.
+A Cavalry Division had two Horse Artillery Brigades each with 12 × 13-PDR guns.
+As warfare progressed and the tank was introduced the demands of ammunition supply to armored formations called for the development of like structures.

-Here is brief guide to understand the Canadian Expeditionary Force.
-It's also mentioned background and hidden Information about 1st Canadian Divisional Ammunition Column.